From the Provence of the Popes to the Luberon – Self-guided

 Day 8

 Aljezur, Espihaco de Cão, Bensafrim, Barão de São João, Luz, Lagos.
-Option via Barragem da Bravura, Praia da Luz.
+Alternative route via Barragem da Bravura, Praia da Luz.
 (55 to 64 km).

 Day 9

 Lagos, Meia, Odiáxere, Cotifo, Arão, Mexilhoeira, Portimão.
-Option via Montes de Cima (46 to 58 km).
+Alternative route via Montes de Cima (46 to 58 km).

 Day 10

-Free day or loop via Montes de Cima, Monchique, Alferce, Porto de Lagos (55 to 76 km).
+A rest day or a loop route via Montes de Cima, Monchique, Alferce, and Porto de Lagos (55–76 km).

 Day 11